 Superfund settlement agreements, once finalized, are enforceable in a court of law.
 The different types of settlement agreements are explained further below.
 EPA is committed to strengthening efforts to reach settlements with PRPs and believes that settlements are most likely to occur when EPA interacts frequently with PRPs.

 Overview of Enforcement Agreements for Cleanup Work and Payment

 A Superfund cleanup enforcement agreement is either an administrative settlement or a judicial consent decree.
 Which type of agreement the Agency uses to negotiate a settlement agreement depends on whether the PRP is: performing the cleanup work at a site; paying for cleanup work to be done by EPA or another party; repaying the government for their costs to cleanup a site; or EPA is ordering a PRP to cleanup up the site or pay for it.

 The Agency maintains a database of model administrative and judicial settlement documents that are available for download in Word format.
 The database provides information on supporting policy and guidance documents for each model and provides the revision history for any updates to a model after it is issued.
 These model settlement documents are available from the Cleanup Enforcement Model Language and Sample Documents database.

 Agreement for "Work"

-The term “work agreement” is used to cover a variety of agreements that involve the PRP doing the work (versus EPA doing the work).
+The term “work agreement” is used to cover a variety of settlements that involve the PRP doing the work instead of EPA.
 The most common agreements are for: